tgallacher/esdoc-babeljs-plugin/README.md

 # esdoc-babeljs-plugin

+> :warning: This package is not being actively maintained.
+If you find this useful, please contact me to become a contributor and help out with the upkeep of this!
+Thanks.

 An [ESDoc](https://esdoc.org/) plugin which loads and transforms your javascript based on your project [Babel config](http://babeljs.io/docs/usage/babelrc/).
 This allows you to write *next-gen* JS :metal:, using the latest and greatest features (e.g. [Flowtype](https://flow.org), ES2015+), while providing the benefits of having auto-generated documentation.